ballerina-platform/ballerina-dev-website/swan-lake/learn-the-platform/ballerina-tooling/graphql-tool.md

 keywords: ballerina, programming language, graphql, sdl, schema definition language
 permalink: /learn/graphql-tool/
 active: graphql-tool
-intro: The Ballerina GraphQL tool will make it easy for you to start the development of a GraphQL client.
+intro: The Ballerina GraphQL tool makes it easy for you to start the development of a GraphQL client.
 It generates the client skeletons in Ballerina for a given GraphQL schema and a GraphQL document.
-In addition, the GraphQL tool supports generating the GraphQL schema specified by the Schema Definition Language for a given Ballerina GraphQL service.
+In addition, the GraphQL tool supports generating the GraphQL schema for a given Ballerina GraphQL service and writing it to a file in GraphQL schema definition language (SDL).
 redirect_from:
   - /learn/ballerina-graphql-support
   - /learn/ballerina-graphql-support/